Fast Onboarding

 See the CZI viewer page →View Nikon ND2 imaging files.
 Compatible with NIS-Elements data including live cell imaging, time-lapse recordings, and high-resolution microscopy.

-See the ND2 viewer page →Read Aperio SVS whole-slide image files.
-Perfect for digital pathology, histology review, and high-resolution tissue scans used in research and diagnostics.
+See the ND2 viewer page →Read Aperio SVS whole-slide image files for digital pathology, histology review, research, education, and high-resolution tissue inspection workflows.

 See the SVS viewer page →Export the current view as TIFF and keep microscopy image review moving across labs, collaborators, and downstream analysis workflows.